Insanityandme/yt-scraper/README.md

 http://programminghistorian.org/lessons/counting-frequencies

 ###Reflection
-Next time you code something substantial, do your research before you start coding too much.
+Next time I code something substantial, Imma do my research before I start coding too much.
 This time I went with the "Prototype and Patching" approach, starting with a simple prototype and incrementally dealing with the complications.
 I think this approach works when you don't have a deep understanding of the problem but it generated a lot of code that is unnecessarily complicated.
 Unreliable too seeing as I didn't find all the errors.

-Next time you're gonna try out the planned development approach suggested in think python.
+Next time I'm gonna try out the planned development approach suggested in think python.

 Decide whether you wanna go a purely functional programming style or an OOP approach before you start coding, and figure out why that approach is better/more suitable than the other.
 Perhaps you have to do both at times but at least you've thought of it.